What Your Server Upgrade Plan Needs

 - Restart the service.

 For customers with multiple servers, updating your entire infrastructure can be quick.
 Many customers use tools like Ansible, Puppet, and Chef to speed deployments.
+This saves our customers time when they need it most.
+They can focus on automating and developing.

 Pushing out the server upgrades is the easy part.
 It’s ensuring everything else still works that can make things complicated.
 But with preparation, it’s possible to avoid issues.
 To successfully upgrade, we recommend auditing, testing, and configuring your system with an eye toward present and future needs.